 “Due today: 11:59 PM – 10 Page Essay.”

-I bet the nightmarish due date above is probably some horror parallel for many high school students when they go on Google Classroom to start their dreadful assignments, a constant prompt of the impending work you must submit; almost as if every tick from the clock is a reminder to start doing such treacherous work.
+It’s safe to assume that the nightmarish due date above is likely some horror parallel for many high school students when they go on Google Classroom to start their dreadful assignments, a constant reminder of the impending work you must submit; almost as if every tick from the clock is a signal to start doing such treacherous work.
 However, regardless of the urgency of the due date that creeps into your mind, you’ll pull out your phone to escape such a demise.
 Then, once you open that device, you’ll lose track, and BAM!
-Hours later, it’s 8:00 pm and not a single word is crafted on that task.
-This is the exaggerated definition of classic procrastination, all powered by the entity we call: a distraction.
+Hours later, it’s 8:00 PM and not a single word is crafted on your page.
+This is the exaggerated definition of classic procrastination, all powered by the entity we call—a distraction.

-With all honesty (and respectfully to all English teachers) I don’t think anyone wants to write a 10-page essay for fun.
-This leads to the fact that distractions are commonly caused by the spark of boredom and uninterest.
+With all honesty—and respectfully to all English teachers—I don’t think anyone wants to write a 10-page essay for fun.
+The distractions that we may face before writing an essay like this are commonly caused by the spark of boredom and uninterest.
 According to a study by Fergus Craik in 2014, “Distraction is due to a lack of attention; the absence of interest in the topic; and the great intensity, novelty or attraction of something other than the object of interest.”

 Hopefully, and possibly with slight hesitation, you choose to tackle the task, but the fact that there was the thought of joining your getaway, or distraction, is a problem itself.

 Anyways, a key to limiting distractions is a timer.
 Specifically, the Pomodoro timer.
 This is a tool that integrates time management and promises results of focus as it uses a timer that is used to break work into intervals, then separated by short breaks.
-Take this for example, when writing that exhilarating (more like disastrous) essay, you can put a timer for maybe 20-45 minutes to finish writing a paragraph, and after, there is a break for 10 minutes where you can happily go on your phone to order Taco Bell for the night.
-Then after, you go back to your 20-45 minutes of productivity, and this cycle continues until your task is completed.
+Take this for example, when writing that exhilarating essay, you can put a timer for maybe 20 to 45 minutes to finish writing a paragraph, and after, a break for 10 minutes where you can happily go on your phone to order Taco Bell for the night.
+Then after, you go back to your 20 to 45 minutes of productivity, and this cycle continues until your task is completed.
 Studies show that when an individual is set to doing work at a specific time limit, they are more likely to focus their mind on that specific task.
 So essentially, once the timer is on, so is your focus mode!
 Fun fact, this article was written using the Pomodoro timer, and look how great my work has turned out (hopefully).

 Well, these are just a few ways to earn yourself the focus you deserve, even for those infuriating assignments.
 Not only are there Pomodoro timers or the 5-minute rule but there are so many ways to resist the urge to pick up your phone and mindlessly wander, such as the reward system, group collaborations, and much more!
 However, the only way to do this is if it starts with you.
 So do you always want to rely on that unfortunate getaway of a distraction or start a new chapter?